 She and I circle the wall, until at last we come towards an opening, a tunnel filled with lamplight even during the day, and a guard stationed at either edge.

-As we walk up to it we are greeted by an older, stocky man wearing the bright gold and yellow uniforms of the royal guard.
+As we walk up to it we are greeted by an older, stocky man wearing the bright gold and white uniforms of the royal guard.
 As we walk up, he steps in front of the entrance, holding a long musket with a gold-hued bayonet at the end.

 “We do not have any…” Suzette mutters.

 “Then what business do you have here?”

 “Oh,” she begins, “We are just passing through—”